Why do we spell SongwritingWith:Soldiers the way we do?

 How do you select the songwriters?

-Founder and Creative Director Darden Smith curates our network of professional songwriters.
+Creative Director Darden Smith curates our network of professional songwriters.
 He emphasizes a mastery of skills in co-writing songs, an ability to listen deeply, an ease collaborating with others, and a genuine desire to write great songs with veterans.
 Period.

 How do I share my songs/poems/stories with your program?